 - 1. Removing vulgar or offending graffiti

 - 2. Providing staff in-service and student instruction or counseling

 - 3. Notifying parents/guardians

 - 4. Notifying child protective services

 - 5. Taking appropriate disciplinary action.
-In addition, the principal or designee may take disciplinary measures against any person who is found to have made a complaint of sexual harassment that he/she knew was not true.
+In addition, the Principal or Designee may take disciplinary measures against any person who is found to have made a complaint of sexual harassment that he/she knew was not true.

-Compressive Sensor Survey 1 min

-Muscatel Middle School

-Rosemead School District

-Section 7: School Dress and Grooming

-Part 1: Board Policy and Administrative Regulations
+Muscatel Middle School Rosemead School District Section 7: School Dress and Grooming Part 1: Board Policy and Administrative Regulations